 In 1994, Bob Brewer was hired as the most qualified maestro.
 Robert Brewer, a consummate musician, organist and choir director at St. Paul’s United Methodist Church, brought musical discipline and artistic vision, and excited a new generation of singers and audiences.
 After several years under his direction, Bob decided to step down.
 The Board of Directors spent a year considering three qualified applicants for the position of conductor.
 Each was assigned a concert with preparatory rehearsals.

-The Chorus had major input in the selection process and in 2000, Dr. Craig Hella Johnson was named Artistic Director/Conductor.
+In 2000, the chorus had major input in the selection process as Dr. Craig Hella Johnson was named Artistic Director/Conductor.
 Craig was Director of Choral Activities at The University of Texas, Austin, and traveled weekly to Houston to provide an exhilarating, magical experience at rehearsals.
 The board was excited with his forward-thinking plans and set about raising funds to support his vision.
 The audience grew, the budget grew, and the musical standard surpassed expectations.
 HMC participated in the Victoria Bach Festival expanding its outreach and broadening its horizons.
 After four years with HMC, Craig decided to follow a different music career path, founding the now famous Grammy Award winning Conspirare, in Austin, precipitating another Director search.

 In 2005 a willing and immensely talented replacement, Dr. Alan Hightower, was selected.
 Alan was Director of Choral Activities at Sam Houston State University and Music Director of Houston’s First Baptist Church and Tallowood Baptist Church.
 He successfully led HMC for four seasons and then he accepted the position as Director of Choral Activities at Luther College in Iowa.

 Once again the HMC Board of Directors performed a Director search.
-Paula Blackmon very capably served as Interim Director during the search for a new Artistic Director and Conductor, which resulted in the discovery of one of Houston’s treasures.
+Paula Blackmon very capably served as Interim Director during the search for a new Artistic Director and Conductor.